 The initiative will fund the renovation of student courtrooms and support student experiential learning.

-The “A New Day in Court” initiative will fund the renovation of student courtrooms, establish an endowed faculty chair of advocacy and support student experiential learning.
-The initiative also includes renaming the college’s advocacy program to the Thomas Mauet Advocacy Program, in honor of Professor Emeritus and renowned trial expert Thomas Mauet, who retired as advocacy program director in 2016.
+The $6 million “A New Day in Court” initiative is raising funds for capital projects, faculty expansion and student experiential learning.
+The initiative also includes renaming the program to the Thomas Mauet Advocacy Program, in honor of Professor Emeritus and renowned trial expert Thomas Mauet, who stepped down as advocacy program director in 2016.

 “It is always a thrill to see members of our alumni community dedicating time and resources to advance opportunities for future Arizona Law students,” noted Barbara Bergman, director of the advocacy program.
 “To have a highly respected and skilled advocate like Rick join us as a supporter speaks to the importance of creating top-of-the-line advocacy spaces for our students.”

 Fried is a founder of Cronin, Fried, Sekiya, Kekina & Fairbanks, a firm specializing in personal injury litigation based in Hawaii.
 Throughout his legal career he gained a national reputation in the fields of medical malpractice and aviation law and served on numerous committees and associations including as a member of the board of directors for the Hawaii State Bar Association.